-It is a mix of biological, behavioral, and environmental factors that could increase one’s probability of developing an addiction.
-This is the disease concept of addiction as it is a chronic and progressive brain disease.
-If you have a family history of addiction, then probability of passing that along is present similar to other diseases (for example: diabetes, high blood pressure).
-In addition to the genetic component, growing up and observing substance use or living in a chaotic living environment can also be factors.
-Combined with feelings or thoughts of anxiety, depression, fears, worries, stress, grief, loss, and trauma, it can lead to the development of addiction.
+Part of the challenge can be comparing your use to someone else’s— “why can Sally drink alcohol in moderation without consequence, but I can’t?”
+The answer is complex.
+It’s a mix of biological, behavioral, and environmental factors that increase one’s probability of developing an addiction.
+Addiction is a chronic and progressive brain disease, where nature and nurture both play a role.
+If you have a family history of addiction, the probability of passing it on is quite high, similar to other diseases (i.e., diabetes, high blood pressure).
+Further, growing up and observing substance use or living in a chaotic environment can also be relevant factors.
+These instances combined with feelings of anxiety, depression, stress, grief, and trauma can lead to the development of addiction.

 b) Often taken in larger amounts or over a longer period than was intended

 c) Persistent desire or unsuccessful efforts to cut down or control use

 d) Great deal of time is spent in activities necessary to obtain substance, use substance, or recover from substance

 e) Craving, or a strong desire or urge to use

 f) Recurrent use resulting in failure to fulfill major role obligations at work, school, or home

 g) Continued use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of the substance

 h) Important social, occupational, or recreational activities are given up or reduced because of use

 i) Recurrent use in situations in which it is physically hazardous

 j) Use is continued despite knowledge of having persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by use

 When Is it Time to Get Help with an Addiction?